How To Integrate and Set Up Adyen at the PDC

 Introduction

-The purpose of this guide is to demonstrate the steps required to configure the Adyen payment service integration end-to-end, covering Adyen portal settings, Estate Manager entity configuration, PDC installation, and broadcasting the application update to the POS.
+The purpose of this guide is to demonstrate the steps required to integrate and set up the Adyen payment service with the Enactor PDC, covering configuration in the Adyen Customer Area, the Enactor Estate Manager, and the PDC installer.

 Overview

-The following steps are required to enable the Adyen payment service integration:
+The following steps are required to integrate and set up Adyen at the PDC:

-- Account Credentials Maintenance - Create account credentials for the Adyen payment service with API key, HMAC key, and PED encryption keys
+- Account Credentials Maintenance - Create Adyen payment service credentials in Estate Manager with API key, certificate, and encryption properties

-- Menu Set Maintenance - Add the PaymentServiceTender event to the POS menu set
+- Menu Set Maintenance - Add the PaymentServiceTender event to the Tender menu set

-- Menu Maintenance - Add payment and refund buttons to the POS tender menus
+- Menu Maintenance - Add Payment Service and Refund buttons to the POS menus

-- Payment Device Maintenance - Create a payment device record for each Adyen PED
+- Payment Device Maintenance - Register each Adyen PED as a payment device

-- Device Maintenance - Create a device record for the payment service
+- Device Maintenance - Create a device record for the Adyen payment service

-- Payment Device Host Maintenance - Create the payment device host linking the device to the payment devices
+- Payment Device Host Maintenance - Configure the payment device host that manages the PED

-- POS Terminal Maintenance - Configure the POS terminal peripherals to connect to the PDC
+- POS Terminal Maintenance - Connect the POS terminal to the payment service host

-- User Role Maintenance - Assign payment service privileges to POS Operator and TMS Login User roles
+- User Role Maintenance - Grant payment service privileges to POS Operator and TMS Login User roles

-- PDC Configuration - Install and configure the Payment Device Controller
+- PDC Configuration - Configure the PDC installer.ini and install the PDC

-- Broadcasting - Deliver the application update to the POS and PDC
+- Broadcasting the App Update - Deploy the Adyen application update to the target devices

 Prerequisites

-Before starting, you should have the following resources in place:
+Before starting, you should have the following components properly set up:

 - Payment Device Host (PDC)